Suicidal Angels: Dead Again, Bloodbath and Divide and Conquer (2010–2015)

 2010 proved similarly productive for the band as they released their third studio record, Dead Again, having already done a tour with Steelwing, Enforcer, and Cauldron.
 This year also marked the time Suicidal Angels toured again along with some of the most respected thrash metal bands, opening for Kreator, Exodus, and Death Angel during the Thrashfest Tour 2010.

 In spring of 2011, the band toured in Eastern Europe, again with Death Angel, and participated in more summer festivals in Ukraine.

 The band recorded their fourth album, Bloodbath, in the fall of 2011, which hit the stores in January 2012, making it to the German charts at position #84 and to the Austrian charts at position #78.
 The release of the record was followed by the Full of Hate Tour 2012, with the line up including Cannibal Corpse, Behemoth, Legion of the Damned, and Misery Index.

 After the success of that tour, the band was confirmed for more summer festivals, such as Brutal Assault Open Air (for the 2nd time in a row) in August of the same year.

 Soon after the end of summer, a change in the line up took place, with Chris Tsitsis replacing Panos Spanos on the guitar.
 2013 found Suicidal Angels flying for the first time to Latin America, with first stop at Mexico City, followed by shows in Brazil.
 After returning home, the band continued promoting Bloodbath, playing several shows all over Greece.

-Later on, locked up in “Zero Gravity” Studios in their hometown Athens, they started giving shape to their 5th album, dedicating a month of pre-production.
+Later on, locked up in "Zero Gravity" Studios in their hometown Athens, they started giving shape to their 5th album, dedicating a month of pre-production.
 With Angel Lelikakis, a long-time avid fan since his early teens, replacing Angel Kritsotakis on bass after the latter left the band, recordings for the new album commenced again at the "Music Factory & Prophecy Studios".
 As soon as the recordings were over, the band flew to Sweden to work with critically acclaimed producer Fredrik Nordstrom at Fredman Studios in Gothenburg.
-The result was Divide and Conquer, released on the 10th of January 2014, reaching #82 in the German charts.
+The result was Divide and Conquer, released on 10 January 2014, reaching #82 in the German charts.

 Shortly after, the band hit the road once again, with a headlining tour called the Conquering Europe Tour, which also yielded the band's first live album, Conquering Europe, recorded in Essen, Germany.